Mitch Garver Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.63 team ERA ranks 23rd across all league pitching staffs.
+- The Diamondbacks have a 4.60 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 155 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 19th in baseball in home runs given up (156 total, 1.2 per game).

-- The Diamondbacks will look to Cecconi (0-0) in his third start this season.

-- In his last time out on Wednesday, the right-hander threw four innings against the Colorado Rockies, giving up two earned runs while surrendering four hits.
+- In his last outing on Friday against the San Diego Padres, the righty went 6 1/3 innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.